schroederandrew71/Cyclistic-Queries/README.md

 Annual member riders use cyclistic bikes primarily for weekday work commutes.
 Casual riders use bikes more on the weekends.
 Casual riders highest ride days are Friday, Saturday and Sunday.
 Casual riders increase rides as temperature increases.
 Meaning, the highest activity of casual bike rides comes during June, July, August.
 Additionally, member riders do not use the docked bikes, only casual riders use this bike.
 Top 4 start stations and end stations of casual riders are along the waterfront.

 Casual riders would buy annual membership to ride during the summer and possibly save money during these months.
-Cyclistic can use digital media to influence casual riders to become members by 1) advertising advantages to annual memberships leading up to and during summer months 2) Offering a membership plan with Lakeshore content 3) Offering seasonal memberships may be advantagious to capturing casual riders who plan on riding during the summer months.
+Cyclistic can use digital media to influence casual riders to become members by 1) advertising advantages to annual memberships leading up to and during summer months 2) Offering a membership plan with Lakeshore content 3) Offering seasonal memberships may be advantageous to capturing casual riders who plan on riding during the summer months.

 In addition to digital marketing, flyers and marketing material could be added to stations on Lakeshore Dr. during the summer months and at all docked bikes during the season.